How to Tell if You’re an INTJ vs. INTP

 INTJs tend to be more assertive and willing to share their opinions than INTPs.
 They are often quick to make decisions and are more comfortable taking charge.
 Plus, they often have goals that require sociability to some degree.

 INTPs often prefer to stay in exploring a new topic of interest or playing games.
-As a result, they tend to spend less time with people because they often feel extremely fulfilled spending time by themselves learning more about something they love.
+As a result, they tend to spend less time with people because they often feel extremely fulfilled spending time by themselves learning more about things they love.

 In a So Syncd poll, 26% of INTJs described themselves as sociable compared to 22% of INTPs.
 So, on balance, INTJs are slightly more sociable than INTPs.